 Matisse Madden hails from Kauai and received her early training from Royal Ballet Kauai.
 She has performed to critical acclaim in both the United States and Europe.
 She has danced with Ballet West and Connecticut Ballet.
-Although Matisse is focusing on performing at present, she has a strong academic background.
-Matisse received her B.A. in Dance (Ballet emphasis) and B.S in Zoology from Brigham Young University, and her MFA from The University of Utah.
-Matisse is a visiting professor at Mt.
-Holyoke College, and is currently teaching the intermediate and advanced Ballet classes at Yale University.
-Matisse has been with Dimensional Dance since 2012.
+Although Madden is focusing on performing at present, she has a strong academic background.
+She received her B.A. in Dance (Ballet emphasis) and B.S in Zoology from Brigham Young University, and her MFA from The University of Utah.
+Madden currently teaches the intermediate and advanced Ballet classes at Yale University.
+Madden has performed the lead in Dimensional Dance’s Wyeth:Looking Beyond and Peaceable Kingdom and as Prudence Crandall, in Whole-Souled Women: The Story of Prudence Crandall and Sarah Harris.
+She has danced with Dimensional Dance since 2012.